-Some of the biggest power gains that were uncovered for the early rotary engine applications were from the removal and replacement of the stock exhaust components.
+Some of the biggest power gains that were uncovered for the early 1970-80's rotary engine applications were from the removal and replacement of the stock exhaust components.
 But, adding restrictive presilencers and mufflers back into the system would only negate these new-found performance gains.
-Furthermore, early attempts to use components that were originally designed for use on reciprocating engines, quickly failed on the rotary application due to the extreme heat produced by this engine.
+Early attempts to use components that were originally designed for use on reciprocating engines, quickly failed on the rotary application due to the extreme heat produced by this engine.

-On a RX-7, or comparible application, presilencer units are commonly placed after a header or catalytic replacement pipe (down pipe), and mate to the stock connecting pipe or Y-pipe.
-For use on a 1984-88 13B 6-Port application, the Racing Beat presilencer units include a backpressure pickup tube that will allow for the correct operation for the auxiliary intake ports on the engine.
+On a RX-7, or comparible application, presilencer units are commonly placed after a header or catalytic replacement pipe (down pipe), and mate to the stock connecting pipe or Y-pipe (1986-92 RX-7).
+For use on a 1984-88 13B 6-Port engine application, the Racing Beat presilencer units include an exhaust backpressure pickup tube that will allow for the correct operation of the auxiliary intake ports on the engine.
 Without this critical feature, your intake will not operate correctly (the high power ports will not open) and a noticeable loss of high end power will result.
 If a muffler is used with headers only - with no presilencer(s) - the resulting exhaust sound level will be very loud and harsh, which may result in unwanted enforcement issues with local law enforcement.
 Therefore, presilencer is always recommended as an integral part of any high performance exhaust system.

 Copyright 2007-2019 Racing Beat, Inc ©